 I will now consider a related question, which is how long the deferral period should be for.

 Deferred annuities do not have to start paying an income at your life expectancy.
 Deferred annuities can actually start to pay an income before or after you reach your life expectancy.
-Let us have a look at the results for various deferral periods based on the assumptions that were used in the original article (see SuperGuide article Guest contributor: Reducing the risk of outliving your retirement savings), including that no earnings are assumed for the sake of simplicity, for someone with retirement savings of $100,000.
+Let us have a look at the results for various deferral periods based on the assumptions that were used in the original article (see SuperGuide article Longevity risk: How deferred annuities can help your savings last as long as you do), including that no earnings are assumed for the sake of simplicity, for someone with retirement savings of $100,000.

 Note that the figures in the table below have been rounded.